-It doesn’t matter if you’re a brand-new vaper or have been enjoying your vape for quite a while; the odds are pretty high that you’ve experienced at least a few vape leaks in your time.
+It doesn’t matter if you’re a brand-new vaper or have been enjoying your vape for quite a while; the odds are pretty high that you’ve experienced at least a few vape juice leaks in your time.
 From a stray drop or two to an entire tank full of precious e-juice, no vaper wants to be faced with the frustration of a leaking vaporizer tank.
 And unfortunately, it doesn’t really matter what type of vape you’re working with – virtually nobody is completely immune to this all-too-common vape issue.

-But luckily, there are plenty of easy fixes for a leaking tank, as well as a long list of preventive measures you can take to avoid it happening again.
+But luckily, there are plenty of easy fixes for a leaking vape tank, as well as a long list of preventive measures you can take to avoid it happening again.
 With this handy guide to why vape tanks leak and how to fix them, you’ll know exactly how to stay dry and get back to enjoying a wonderfully satisfying vape.

 How Do I Know if I Have a Leaky Vape Tank?

 Noticing that your vape tank is leaking might not be as simple as you’d think, especially if the leak is occurring when your device is in storage.
 Sometimes, a leaking vape tank can release just a couple of drops here and there, and you might not realize it until a significant mess has been made.
 Other times, a steadier leak leaves you with e-juice all over your hands or face – that’s a leak that’s tough to miss.

 Ultimately, being generally aware of your vape and the shape it’s in will help you stay on top of potential leaks.
 If you notice that your device seems sticky or wet when you take it out of your pocket or purse, it’s pretty likely that there’s a slow leak.